 Depending on the type of services used, here are a few advantages and disadvantages.

-- Renters may get into a new apartment more easily
+- Some renters may qualify for a new apartment more easily

-- Renter still has to pay for all damages and fees
+- You still have to pay for all damages and fees

 - Some terms of the original lease may not apply